 To promote movement toward a goal, you can iterate the same rule with different thresholds and use ladders to represent that progress.
 This not only makes it super clear to developers what the priorities are, but it gamifies the process of improvement.

 Let’s say, for example, that your team’s current change failure rate is 15%.
-That’s low enough that your DevOps team considered an elite performer by DORA standards, but you know that your teams can do better.
-To target this metric, begin by writing a rule that sets a goal of 10%.
+That’s low enough that your DevOps team is considered an elite performer by DORA standards, but you know that your team can do better.
+To target this metric with a ladder, begin by writing a rule that sets a goal of 10%.
 Then, create another rule that sets the threshold to 5% instead of 10%.
 You can repeat this process until you’ve added a rule that represents each level of improvement.
 Once that’s done, it’s time to create a ladder.
 In this example, the first level would include our 10% goal, and the second would have our 5% goal.

 Rules and ladders give you even more power to incentivize the right behavior and encourage progress over time.
 Because these features are completely customizable, you don’t have to stick with the industry standard.
 With Cortex, you can track DORA metrics in a way that’s actually meaningful to your organization and sets actionable goals, so you’re not idly monitoring metrics without taking the right steps to improve performance.